 Chapter 1: First Impressions

-"What secrets?"
-Troy asked.
-The young boy scooted closer to his mother, letting his stout legs dangle over the edge of the bed.
-Their eyes met in the glowing light from his bedside.
-The wavering flame from the oil lamp gave him light.
-Light meant safety.
+“What secrets?” he blurted.
+The young boy leaned into his mother, pressing against her bosom.
+Their eyes met in the glowing light from the single wavering flame.
+It was the only thing illuminating the room.
+For him light meant safety.
 It meant warmth.
-But now it only illuminated the mystery glistening in the golden orbs staring back at him.
+But now it only illuminated the mystery glistening in the brownish orbs staring back at him.

 “I cannot tell you.
 It is a secret, Troy,” his mother whispered.